luis-orantes/doc-dev-notes/notes/english/mobile/ios/install/xcode/README.md

 Open the App Store and search for Xcode and nstall the App.
 You will need to sign in with your Apple ID account.

+> You will probably need to have your Mac updated to the latest version of macOS.